quotidian-ennui/ubuntu-dpm/README.md

 fi
 ```

-- `echo "$USER ALL=(ALL:ALL) NOPASSWD:ALL" | sudo tee -a /etc/sudoers.d/lenient` is a terrible idea.
 - `just` is installed during `bootstrap.sh baseline` via gh-release-install; it gets ovewritten again when you do `just tools`
 - `yq` will be installed during `just tools` if it doesn't already exist (and promptly overwritten by the tool installation); previously we used docker, but people might not want docker all the time every time.
-- Post init+tools, you probably want to do a `hash -r` to clear out the bash hash cache otherwise you get `/usr/bin/just not found` errors.
 - Keeps a track of the files its installed in `~/.config/ubuntu-dpm/installed-versions` so it doesn't try to install the same version of things repeatedly.